What is XSRF?

 So not only will you not prevent XSRF attacks, but you'll also annoy some of your users.
 Not a good solution.

 What we really need is a nonce (one-time key/token) which allows us to validate that the request came from a form we presented to the user intentionally.
-The following code samples show the method I use to achieve this on my site.
+The following code samples show the method I use to achieve this for the comments section of this site.

-For the purposes of the following code examples, you can assume the Session class is just a wrapper for the $_SESSION superglobal.
-It actually does some other stuff, but that doesn't matter for this.
+For the purposes of the following code examples, you can assume the Session class is just a wrapper for the $_SESSION superglobal (It actually does some other stuff, but that doesn't matter for this).
+All of these functions are part of an Auth class, which handles all of my XSRF protection (along with some other things).

 {